oktadev/okta-blog/_source/_posts/2022-07-08-spa-web-security-csrf-xss.md

 ---
 layout: blog_post
-title: "Defend Your SPA from Attackers"
+title: "Defend Your SPA from the Common Web Attacks"
 author: alisa-duncan
 by: advocate
 communities: [security,javascript]